DesigningOpenInnovation/Project04/README.md

 PROJECT NAME: Neighbourhood meeting place

-We feel that nowadays neighbours don't know each other or don't have the possibility to communicate in real life.
+We feel that nowadays neighbours don't know each other or don't have enough facilities to communicate in real life.
 That is why we came up with the idea of a meeting place for strenghtening the community.

 We are starting a project for a "Neighbourhood meeting place" for connecting people living close to each other.